AI4Bharat/indicnlp.ai4bharat.org/content/pages/indic-bart.md

       title={IndicBART: A Pre-trained Model for Natural Language Generation of Indic Languages}, author={Raj Dabre and Himani Shrotriya and Anoop Kunchukuttan and Ratish Puduppully and Mitesh M. Khapra and Pratyush Kumar}, year={2022},
-      booktitle={Findings of the Association for Computational Linguistics (to appear)}, }
+      booktitle={Findings of the Association for Computational Linguistics}, }
 ```

 ### License

-The model is available under the MIT License.
+The IndicBART [code](https://github.com/AI4Bharat/indic-bart) (and [model](https://huggingface.co/ai4bharat/indic-bert)) are released under the MIT License.